kensnyder/poly-crypto/README.md

 poly-rand-string $length $symbolString    # PolyRand.string(length, symbolList) where symbolList is a string containing allowed characters
 ```

+### Local install of poly-crypto

+Prefix each of the commands above with `npm exec`.

 ## Browser usage

-All poly-crypto modules do function in the browser.
+All poly-crypto modules do indeed function in the browser.
 There are only a few use
 cases where encrypting in the browser is a good idea.
-If you know what you are
+If you have a good reason to
-doing, see the following section for instructions on directly importing a Poly\*
+use poly-crypto in the browser, see the following section for instructions on
-module.
+directly importing a Poly\* module.

 ## JavaScript direct import